-- 1. Evaluate the impact that an allergic reaction incident may have on a school. - 2.
+- 1. Evaluate the impact that an allergic reaction incident may have on a child nutrition program. - 2.
 Describe a food allergy, its symptoms, and treatment methods. - 3.
 Identify the nine major food allergens. - 4.
 Distinguish between food allergy and food intolerance. - 5.
 Demonstrate how to find the nine major food allergens in the ingredient statement on the food label. - 6.
-Describe how to find allergens in the ingredient statement on the food label that are not among the nine major, are in bulk items, or are in USDA Foods. - 7.
+Describe how to read the ingredient statement on a food label to find allergens that are 1) not among the nine major food allergens, 2) in bulk items, or 3) in USDA Foods. - 7.
 Describe the procedures for reading ingredient statements. - 8.
 Define cross-contact. - 9.
-Examine how cross-contact may occur in a school nutrition program. - 10.
+Examine how cross-contact may occur in a child nutrition program. - 10.
 Develop strategies for preventing cross-contact. - 11.
-Describe methods for accommodating and supporting students with food allergies. - 12.
-Determine strategies to manage food prepared and served outside of the cafeteria.
+Describe methods for accommodating and supporting children with food allergies. - 12.
+Determine strategies to manage food prepared and served outside the kitchen.